The Math Placement Test

 (Students that are required by the Office of Admissions to take the ACCUPLACER elementary algebra test for admission and learning support are not eligible to take the Math Placement Test.)

-Should you choose to take the Math Placement test, it is highly recommended that you utilize the links below to prepare for the test and that you take the test prior to your scheduled Orientation date.
+Should you choose to take the Math Placement test, it is highly recommended that you utilize the link below to prepare for the test and that you take the test prior to your scheduled Orientation date.

 If you have taken an Advanced Placement (AP) test and have earned credit for a mathematics course, you should have an official score report sent from College Board directly to the CSU Office of the Registrar.
 Upon receipt of the official transcript, your score(s) will be evaluated and, if appropriate, credit awarded.
 The AP exams that would apply to the Area A requirement are listed below.